eherdter/FunData/README.md

 ## Contents:
 1. A command line application that classifies images.
 > **train.py**  within _Image Classifier_ trains a PyTorch VGG19 (default) neural net on a dataset of flower images. **predict.py** predicts the class of a new image using the saved trained model.
 The application can run on either CPU or GPU.

-> Basic usage: `python train.py flowers`- Prints out training loss, validation loss, and validation accuracy as the network trains
+>Basic usage: `python train.py flowers`- Prints out training loss, validation loss, and validation accuracy as the network trains.

 >Options:
  >> Set directory to save checkpoints: `python train.py data_dir --save_dir save_directory`
  >>Choose architecture: `python train.py data_dir --arch "vgg13"``